pbastowski/angular2-now/README.md

     services: ['$http', '$q', 'myService'],
     replace: true or false,
     transclude: true or false,
-    scope: undefined or true or same as bind,
+    scope: undefined or true or same as bind
 })

 @View({